 The bow is the obvious star of this show.
 You’re gonna need a string that’s at least twice the size of the resulting length, after you tie it securely to the wooden component.
 You can make it from pretty much any material you want: nylon, leather, cotton… even Paracord will do.

-Tip: don’t cut your Paracord into the ideal length, just let it hang or tie it around the wooden section of your bow.
-If you keep doing that, your paracord will only fragment and become unusable for future tasks.
+Tip: don’t cut your Paracord, just let it hang or tie it around the wooden section of the bow.
+If you keep cutting it, your paracord will only fragment and become unusable for future tasks.

 As for the actual bow, a green branch the girth of one of your fingers will do.
 If it’s too rigid, you won’t be able to assemble your bow; if it’s too flexible, it might break.
 It doesn’t have to bend too much, 2 inches from the initial straight line will suffice.

 More on starting a fire with sticks here.

 The principle is the same with our previous fire-starting method: the mirror takes the sun’s rays and focus them into a single point until its temperature rises enough to allow the tinder located in that point to combust.

 Any number of objects can work as a parabolic mirror, such as:

 - a parabolic dish of any size (obviously)